 They felt that there is still a lack of lesbian artists, and especially lesbian rappers, which is why they started making music themselves.

 Their first single “No H8ro” was released in the Summer of 2019.
 With the song, they want to make it clear to their audience that they are not straight.

 In their songs, they often rap about pop culture and its representation of queerness.
-The two want to be just as explicit about having sex with women and loving women the same way their male counterparts always do.
+The two want to be just as explicit about being intimate with women and loving women the same way their male counterparts always do.

 - Beatrice Eli

-After the Pulse nightclub shooting in Orlando in 2016, the gay female singer realized she should be more outspoken about her sexuality and giving more visibility to the community.
+After the Pulse nightclub horror in Orlando in 2016, the gay female singer realized she should be more outspoken about her identity and giving more visibility to the community.

 - Carlie Hanson

 Carlie Hanson was inspired to become a singer by Justin Bieber.
 At the age of 14, hoping to be discovered like him, she and her friend started posting covers on YouTube.

 In 2016, she entered a local iHeart Radio contest, which got her some attention and gave her the chance to record her single “Only One”.

 Taylor Swift added her song to an Apple Music playlist of one of her favorite songs which is when her career took off.